 KDAB 20 Years Ahead

 KDAB reached 20 years in November 2019 and on the evening of November 5th, we invited Qt World Summit attendees to celebrate with us.
-KDAB management offered free craft beer to all attendees and a great deal of fun was had by all.
+KDAB management offered free craft beer to all attendees and we all had a great deal of fun.
 Find out more about KDAB’s 20 Years ahead…

 KDAB Talks at Qt World Summit